fizzo999/portfolio/README.md

 # <center>Fizzo Pannosch</center>

 I am a software developer.
 Resident to the pacific northwest.
-I am currently continuing my education @Codefellows in Seattle, WA - one of the best coding boot camps in the nation.
+I have completed my education @Codefellows in Seattle, WA - one of the best coding boot camps in the nation.
-I am graduating Javascript and Pyhton in November 2021.
+I have graduated from 401 Advanced Software Development in JavaScript.
 I am looking forward to a great career in software development.
 I love exploring, creating and experiencing the genius mind that lies latent in everyone of us.
-I love people and I love business.
+I love people, I love business and I love creating powerful and beautiful digital products.

 #### resources